crteensy/CRServoF-WLCSP36/README.md

 | VDD,VDDA | A5, E1, E5 | E6 (PB5)
 | VSS, VSSA | F1, D6 |   | 10k/1k divider and filter cap

-The boot loader UART on PA14/PA15 can be accessed through a dedicated set of pads on the bottom.
+The boot loader UART (UART2) on PA14/PA15 can be accessed through a dedicated set of pads on the bottom.
 One of them (UART2_Tx) is shared with a servo output, but that doesn't hurt during programming.

-If the battery voltage (to be measured with the ADC) is accidentally connected to a servo output, this will probably not hurt because all PWM outputs have a 1k series resistor.
+If the battery voltage (to be measured with the ADC) is accidentally connected to a servo output, this will probably not cause damage because all PWM outputs have a 1k series resistor.
 Unless it's connected in reverse.
 That would be bad, even on the VBat header.